imgkkk574/KuaiLive/pages/homepage.md

 # KuaiLive

 *KuaiLive* is a large-scale real-world dataset for live streaming recommendation collected from Kuaishou, a leading live streaming platform in China with over 400 million daily active users.
+Notably, revenue from live streaming contributes approximately 30\% of the company’s total income, highlighting its significant commercial potential.

 **This is the first publicly available live streaming dataset that captures rich and realistic sequences of user interactions within an interactive app environment.**